glowieframework/glowie-website/documentation/v1.0/basic-application-modules/middlewares.md

        }

        public function fail(){
-           // Authorization token is not valid, redirect the user to the index page
+           // Header is not valid, redirect the user back to the index page
            $this->response->redirect('/');
        }